-Residents who are evicted due to failure to pay Residence Fees, assessments, damages or monies owed to Residence when due; and residents who are evicted due to ineligibility may not appeal their eviction.
-The decision of the Director of Residence Services is final and not subject to appeal.
+Residents who are evicted due to failure to pay Residence Fees, assessments, damages or monies owed to Residence when due; and residents who are evicted due to ineligibility may not request a reconsideration of their eviction.
+The decision of the Director of Residence Services, or their designate, is final.

-Residents who are evicted due to violating the Residence Standards or any other University rules, policies or procedures are eligible to appeal as per Schedule D, s.
+Residents who are evicted due to violating the Residence Standards or any other University rules, policies or procedures are eligible to request a reconsideration as per Schedule D, s.
 1.3.
 If you are evicted from your Accommodation for this reason you will also be prohibited from accessing all buildings within the Residence Complex, including: the Craigdarroch Office building, the adjacent residence parking lots, as well as the Residence Dining Facility as well as ground around and between Residence Complex buildings.
-Eviction from Accommodation also results in your ineligibility to apply to Residence or access the Residence Complex for two (2) years from the date of eviction.
+Eviction from Accommodation also results in your ineligibility to apply to Residence or access the Residence Complex.
+The revocation of application and access privileges will be indefinite; however, you may request to Residence Services to reinstate application and access privileges two (2) years after the date of your eviction.